 - Yogurt- soak a tampon in plain, probiotic yogurt and insert twice daily for 2 hours, or use yogurt similar to a douche.
 This is most commonly used to help with a yeast infection but I have had patients report success with decreasing BV symptoms as well.
 This could also be a good option for prevention if you know you are prone to infections just before or after your period, or after sex.

 Many women have contacted me for specific advice after reading this post- while I am happy to answer questions when possible, most of the time I can’t give advice without knowing your full health history and establishing a formal patient/practitioner relationship.
 If you are interested in having personalized guidance on what to do, I offer in-person consultations at my office in NYC’s Flatiron/Chelsea neighborhood.
 Before the meeting, I will ask you to fill out an extensive health history form online.
-After our phone call, I will send you a comprehensive treatment plan including recommendations on diet, supplements, herbs and anything else I feel would help you.
+Afterward, I will send you a comprehensive treatment plan including recommendations on diet, supplements, herbs and anything else I feel would help you.
 The fee for this plan is $130 and includes 30 days of email support.
 To schedule, you may contact the office at 917-546-4637 or book an herb consultation online.